 If someone comes across a different type of panel or if their BenQ EW3270U doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The EW3270U we reviewed was manufactured in May 2018.

 The LG 32UD99 is much better than the BenQ EW3270U for most people, unless the deeper blacks of the BenQ due to the VA panel are of great importance.
-The LG 32UD99 has an IPS panel with significantly wider viewing angles so you can share your work with you colleagues more easily and at the same time the much better ergonomics allow you to position the monitor to your liking with ease.
+The LG 32UD99 has an IPS panel with significantly wider viewing angles, so you can share your work with your colleagues more easily.
+At the same time, the much better ergonomics allow you to position the monitor to your liking with ease.